madr1c/espressojs/README.md

 {
   "skipMissingHandlers": true,       // Skip non-existing handlers for URI segments

+  // Can be used to turn off cascading request handling globally "cascading": true,

   // These options will be used later to
   // dynamically build URLs
   "hostname": "localhost",          // Name of the server